A Fusion of Ecology & Rustic Architecture

 ECO-BATHROOMS, SHOWERS & SINKS TO BENEFIT NATURE

-To further conserve water, Claudia designed every copper sink and copper shower at Safari Camp and Main Camp gray-water ones.
-Used water benefits native plants, which in turn support the amazing Sky Islands biodiversity
+To further conserve water, Claudia designed every copper sink and outdoor shower at Safari Camp and Main Camp as gray-water ones.
+The showers and sinks are both low-flow designs, further helping to conserve water.
+Used water benefits native plants, which in turn support local biodiversity.
+Our eco-friendly plumbing includes:

-- All the outdoor and indoor showers and copper sinks are set up for Gray-water recycling, allowing the reuse of all water for the benefit of the surrounding trees and other native plants
+- Outdoor and indoor showers and copper sinks set up for Gray-water recycling, allowing the reuse of all water for the benefit of the surrounding trees and other native plants

 - 4 Indoor Gray-water showers at Nighthawk Nook